jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Adopting a message design approach, this line of research explores how subtle language features shape people's evaluation of a health problem and their intentions to follow the health recommendations.
 Some of the health communicative contexts I have examined include antibiotic resistance, COVID-19, vaccinations for HPV and Pneumonia.
 My work has been published in _Applied Linguistics_ ([2022](https://jamesmianjia.github.io/files/Jia_2022_AL.pdf)), _Health Communication_ ([Online First](https://jamesmianjia.github.io/files/Zhang_Jia_McGlone_HC.pdf)), and _Pragmatics and Society_ (2023).

-Computational Approaches to Text and Discourse
+Discourse of Academic Life
 -----

-This line of research employs various computational methods to understand language and communication in and outside of academia.
-Using Linguistic Inquiry and Word Count, my recent publication examines how dissertation writers communicate gratitude in their dissertation acknowledgements across different disciplines.
-This paper has been published in _English Today_ ([Online First](https://jamesmianjia.github.io/files/Jia_An_ET.pdf)).
+In addition to examining language and communication in social contexts, I am also interested in understanding how scholars use language to construct their identities, manage interpersonal relationships, and become a better self.
+Some initial work has been published in _English Today_ ([Online First](https://jamesmianjia.github.io/files/Jia_An_ET.pdf)).